 The 10,000 Hour Rule: Why Young Workers Struggle After College

-The popular business author seen below, Malcolm Gladwell (who wrote The Tipping Point and Blink), has a book that explains how professional success may not just depend on intelligence and talent.
-In Outlers: The Story of Success, Gladwell argues that it is how one takes advantage of a particular opportunity, at a particular time in history, can be the real deciding factor.
+Malcolm Gladwell, the popular business author (and author of The Tipping Point and Blink), has a book that explains how professional success may not just depend on intelligence and talent.
+In Outliers: The Story of Success, Gladwell argues that it is how one takes advantage of a particular opportunity, at a particular time in history, that can be the real deciding factor.

 Growing up, I started working in the accounting office of my dad's engineering firm at age 13.
 I actually had to get permission from my school's guidance counselor because I was under the legal age to start working.
 I remember her asking me if my parents were forcing me to do it.
 I said "no" while secretly thinking "yes!" and then signed some papers that let me work.
 I worked there both part-time after school and full-time during most summers, right up until I graduated from college.